sarvodaya-network/sarvodaya.eu/library/flosha/anti-fashion-revolte.md

 If you are a woman and you go out topless, this is totally fine for me.
 It may go against our current cultural norms, but I see no rational reason not to do so.

-But if you, instead of putting on a simple shirt to hide your breasts, since you do not want to go out topless, do not want your breast to be in full display, do not want to go against some unreasonable cultural norms and irrational shame, but instead you indeed are ashamed and wouldn't simply present your breasts, and inspite of the shame then you choose a shirt that has been particularly *cut-out* low to tease with your breasts and show them partially, hiding other sections etc., then this is simply a game that you play and you do it for appeal and out of pride for your body.
+But if you, instead of putting on a simple shirt to hide your breasts, since you do not want to go out topless, do not want your breast to be in full display, do not want to go against some unreasonable cultural norms and irrational shame, but instead you indeed are ashamed and wouldn't simply present your breasts, and inspite of the shame you choose a shirt that has been particularly *cut-out* low to tease with your breasts and show them partially, hiding other sections etc., then this is simply a game that you play and you do it for appeal and out of pride for your body.
 It is not about "hiding" it.
 Because you still hide it anyway, just inconsequentally.
 It is about highlighting it by wearing clothing which very purpose is to play with imagination.

 If you want to show it because you are proud of it and see nothing wrong with that, maybe think again about the fact that pride has always been understood as one of the deadly sins, as something by which you harm yourself.
 Since what does pride in your physical appearance lead you too?
-It leads to suffering due to the inevitable decay.
+It leads to suffering due to the inevitable decay of your body.

 It is irrational to be proud of your breasts, as you have done nothing for them to be as they are.
 You can find them beautiful.
 And if you enjoy them so much and want others to see them, feel free to show them, to whoever wants to see them, no one is holding you back.
 But decide what you want.
 Do you want to hide them or do you want to show them?
 Do you want others to look at them or not?
 But with your ambivalent game of showing them partially and wearing arousing clothes to put emphasis on the shape of your breasts, lifting them, pushing them, pressing them together and so forth - how can you then expect any less ambivalent reactions to your presentation?
 And this applies to any other similar scenario in regard to other body parts of women and men alike.